Where can I find personal training advice online?

-Personal trainers know blogging helps establish them as experts and provide an excellent method of marketing.
+Personal trainers know blogging helps establish them as experts and provides an excellent method of marketing.
 So, good personal training bloggers craft excellent blog entries.
 They are not alone.

 People who exercise with a personal trainer like to blog, too.
 Their insights might prove very beneficial to a would-be client.
 Who better to discuss subjects of importance to someone looking for a personal trainer than a fellow client.

 The subjects written by a client may cover territory a personal trainer might not.
 Client blog articles could include topics such as how to squeeze in training sessions during a busy week or what traits describe the best personal trainer for you.